joshbegley/nyt-latest/README.md

 **For McCarthy and McConnell, Two Paths on Trumpian Crisis Management**\
-`Kevin McCarthy and Mitch McConnell want to take back control of Congress in 2022.
-But first they have to figure out how to handle Donald Trump.`\
+`Kevin McCarthy, the House minority leader, and Mitch McConnell, the Senate minority leader, want to take back control of Congress in 2022.
+First they have to figure out how to handle Donald Trump.`\
 https://nytimes.com/2021/01/30/us/politics/trump-mcconnell-mccarthy.html?searchResultPosition=1

 **As Protests Grip Russia, Putin Critics of Many Stripes Rally Around Navalny**\